 Welcome to St. Simon Orthodox Church in Ironwood, MI!

-- Please use the provided hand sanitizer every time you enter or exit the church.
+- Please use the provided hand sanitizer when you enter or exit the church.

-- Please plan to maintain the now familiar six-foot physical distancing guidelines while within the church.
+- Please maintain physical distancing while in the church.

-- Meals/coffee hour following services and other social gatherings will remain suspended until further notice.
+- Coffee hour following services and other social gatherings will remain suspended until further notice.

 Thank you for your understanding during this time!